Skip to main content

 At the completion of this unit, you should be able to:

-• LO3. design an arrangement of a jazz standard from a lead sheet by applying a range of techniques: chord & bass, walking bass lines, voiced melodies, melody & rootless voicings, two-handed voicings.
+• LO3. design an arrangement of a jazz standard for piano from a lead sheet by applying a range of techniques: chord & bass, walking bass lines, voiced melodies, melody & rootless voicings, two-handed voicings.

-• LO5. analyze in detail some aspects of recorded jazz music, and identify a small number of relevant techniques employed by the performing musicians that may be in turn used to inform one's own practice and arrangements
+• LO5. analyze in detail some aspects of recorded jazz music, and identify a small number of relevant techniques employed by the performing musicians that may be in turn used to inform one's own practice and arrangements.

 • LO6. experiment with the resources presented in this course to inform further private practice and study of (or improvisation or composition with) jazz piano and jazz harmony.

-Unit outlines
+Unit availability